inertia186/cobblebot/README.md

 In early stages of development, migrations were non-cumulative.
 This meant that early migrations required you to drop the database and start from scratch.
 To mitigate this, CobbleBot can export data to CSV for re-import after the database is recreated.
 As development progressed toward beta, migrations became cumulative so that export/import is not required during update.

+## Testing and coverage

+The test environment is configured for PostgreSQL.
+Run the complete suite with:

+    $ RAILS_ENV=test bundle exec rails test

+The coverage gate runs that same suite from a clean, unmerged SimpleCov result and requires at least 75% line coverage:

+    $ RAILS_ENV=test bundle exec rake cobblebot:test:coverage

+Focused test commands continue to produce mergeable coverage reports without enforcing the aggregate floor.
+The current complete-suite baseline is 79.22%.

 ## Export/Import

 To export CobbleBot's database, make sure the rails server is stopped.
 Also stop the resque scheduler and workers.
 Once everything has been stopped: